Tama Drums was founded by Hoshino Gakki back in 1965 and has since become one of the largest drum manufacturers in the industry.

 There’s no doubt why players like Mike Portnoy, Stewart Copeland, and Simon Phillips endorse these drums.

-Today we will be looking at and reviewing the company’s entry-level acoustic drum set: the Tama Imperialstar.
+Today we will be looking at and reviewing the company’s entry-to-intermediate level acoustic drum set: the Tama Imperialstar.

 - 5-piece Poplar Drum Set with 22" Bass Drum